SpeciesConservationLandscapes/task_hii_infrastructure/README.md

 }
 ```

-For any given output cell, the end result is the maximum (**not** the cumulative addition) of each type of infrastructure.
-Values are multiplied by 100 and converted to integer for efficient
+For any given output cell, the end result is the maximum (**not** the cumulative addition) of each type of
+infrastructure.
+Values are multiplied by 100 and converted to integer for efficient exporting to and
-exporting to and storage in the Earth Engine HII Road Driver image collection (`projects/HII/v1/driver/infrastructure`).
+storage in the Earth Engine HII infrastructure driver image collection (`projects/HII/v1/driver/infrastructure`).

 ## Variables and Defaults